 Chrome Globes Chandelier

-Materials: Chromed metal (iron) curved rods.
-White painted metal (iron).
+Materials: Thin chromed metal (iron) curved rods.
 White painted wood (in the middle of the chandelier).
 Chrome tube.
 Chrome rod and canopy.
-5 chrome globes.
-Bakelite sockets.
+5 chrome globes, painted white inside.
+Bakelite E14 sockets.

 Total Height (with rod): 58 cm / 22.83”